 In its first year, her pioneering SDG Junior Ambassador Program reached out to 1,200 primary students in Hong Kong and secondary students and teachers in the Philippines, focusing on topics ranging from clean water to affordable energy and climate action.
 In 2018, working in collaboration with the Hong Kong Girl Guides Association, the theme was environment, health and well-being.

 She sees her city needs to work harder to change attitudes and values so as to address environmental issues, among them are effective policies on recycling and waste management.
 But she does not intend to leave because of this.
 “I plan to stay to make a positive difference to my hometown.”

 As part of this ambition, she has continued to add to her own knowledge since her undergraduate years, earning a master’s degree in Sustainable and Environmental Design from the Chinese University of Hong Kong, and now pursuing a doctorate in Environmental Policy and Education at the University of Bristol, UK.

 Meanwhile, further community activities continuously widen her impact.
 Samantha sits on the Hong Kong government's advisory panels on youth development and environmental programs, is a columnist, and also a social entrepreneur.
 “Raising awareness and inspiring others to implement the principles of sustainable development in their daily lives is the real way to create change,” she said.

-This story was originally published on the SENG In Focus magazine (issue 30, P.29).
+This story was originally published in the SENG In Focus magazine (Spring 2019 edition, issue 30, P.29).